NewsClick: February 2021

 On February 9, 2021, the Enforcement Directorate (ED) carried out searches at multiple premises connected to Newsclick, its promoters, and other individuals as part of an investigation into money laundering.
 The searches encompassed approximately eight locations, including those associated with Newsclick and its promoters in South Delhi's Saidulajab, Gurgaon, and other areas.
 These operations were conducted under the provisions of the Prevention of Money Laundering Act, 2002 (PMLA).
 The Enforcement Directorate's involvement in this case began after the registration of a FIR by the Delhi Police.

-Allegations of funding by the Chinese Government
+China case

 On 24 August 2023, the Delhi High Court took notice of an application filed by the city police, directing NewsClick's founder, Prabir Purkayastha, to respond to their request to vacate a previous interim order from 2021.
 This previous order had granted Purkayastha interim protection from arrest in connection with a case involving alleged unlawful foreign funding.
 Additionally, the high court's decision in 2021 had required him to cooperate with the ongoing investigation.
 This development is part of the ongoing legal proceedings related to Purkayastha's plea for anticipatory bail in the same case.

 In August 2023, the Enforcement Directorate took action against NewsClick, alleging its involvement in promoting pro-China propaganda, as well as money laundering.
 This is a first case where ED claims to uncover China-media link.